Code-Institute-Submissions/milestone-project1/README.md

 - transparent header.
 I used this feature to make the text stand out against the "busy" background so none of the text would get lost in translation.
 - within the header, there's a call to action booking button for anyone who wishes to book the band after they listen to their song snippets.
 - there is also a sign up news letter button (hidden in nav bar on mobile) for any potential new fans to sign up to the latest news and information.
+- I also added a read more button like in the band pages to ensure a better user experience on mobile and desktop, however especially mobile.

 ### [Band Page](https://github.com/colmcallan/milestone-project1/blob/master/html/band.html)
 - Modal - this feature will allow a user to click on the picture of each band member to get a closer view and also has a nice caption added at the bottom